Staff and Board

 Museum Hue Board Members

-Mikhaile Solomon (Chair), Founder and Director of Prizm Art Fair
+Founder and Director, Prizm Art Fair

-Shayna Jeffers (Treasurer), Financial Manager, Powerhouse Arts,
+Financial Manager, Powerhouse Arts,

-Melanie Adams, Director at Anacostia Community Museum
+Director, Anacostia Community Museum

-Shari Berman, Partner, Evidence Design
+Partner, Evidence Design

 Staff